Tobias-Bucci/PlanPago/README.md

 * **Modern Glass-Morphism Design**

-  * Consistent visual language across all pages (Dashboard, Forms, Profile)
+  * Consistent visual language across all pages (Dashboard, Forms, Profile, Statistics)
   * Semi-transparent cards with backdrop blur effects
   * Smooth animations and hover transitions
-* **NavBar** with links to Dashboard, New Contract, Profile, and Logout
+* **NavBar** with links to Dashboard, New Contract, Statistics, Profile, and Logout
 * **Dashboard**

   * Responsive table/card layout for all screen sizes